ptrv/company-lua/README.md

 ```

 Since this backend only gives completion results for lua keywords it might be
-good to use `company-lua` in combination with other backends instead adding the
+good to use `company-lua` in combination with other backends instead adding it
-it to `company-backends`.
+to `company-backends` as single backend.

 ```lisp
 (defun my-lua-mode-company-init ()